feliperohdee/graphql-subscriptions/README.md

 		    })
 		});

-		// declare root names, and namespace and events whose should trigger this subscription const events = {
+		// declare root names and events whose should trigger this subscription const events = {
         	// root name
         	user: [